muyingchen/reu-voice-authentication/README.md

 CMU Sphinx is an open source speech recognition toolkit click developed by Carnegie Mellon University.
 Click [here](https://github.com/muyingchen/reu-voice-authentication/tree/master/cmusphinx) for detailed information.

 ### IBM Watson Speech To Text API
 This is the API that the project is currently using.
+See this [README.md](https://github.com/muyingchen/reu-voice-authentication/blob/master/client/README.md) for setup instructions.

 ## Voice Authentication <a name="va"></a>
+This project is currently using [VoiceIt](https://siv.voiceprintportal.com/API) for voice verification (authentication).
+See this [README.md](https://github.com/muyingchen/reu-voice-authentication/blob/master/client/README.md) for setup instructions.

 ## Alexa Voice Service <a name="avs"></a>
 See my partner Luke's [GitHub repo](https://github.com/LB316/Raspberry-Pi-Alexa) on how to add Alexa Voice Service on Raspberry Pi.